-It is a violation of this policy for any person to submit a report or Formal Complaint that the person knows, at the time the report or Formal Complaint is submitted, to be false.
-It is also a violation of this policy for any person to knowingly make a materially false statement during the course of an investigation, adjudication, or appeal under this policy.
-Violations of this Section are not subject to the investigation and adjudication processes in this policy; instead, they will be addressed under the appropriate University policies.
+t is a violation of this policy for any person to submit a report or Formal Complaint that the person knows, at the time the report or Formal Complaint is submitted, to be false.
+It is also a violation of thispolicy for any person to knowingly make a materially false statement during the course of an investigation, adjudication, or appeal under this policy.
+Violations of this Section are not subject to theinvestigation and adjudication processes in this policy; instead, they will be addressed under the appropriate University policies.